IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 This article will be the first in a series of articles and tutorials on learning how to build and deploy a Kubernetes Operator.

-**To understand how Operators work at a high level, first we need to understand some of the basic features of how Kubernetes works**, features which Operators take advantage of.

 This article will assume you have no knowledge on Kubernetes Operators, and will give you all of the basic knowledge needed to understand the different components and concepts of developing a a Golang based operator.
 If you are already familiar with operators, you can either skim this article or